pycontribs/pyrax/docs/cloud_databases.md

     <CloudDatabaseInstance hostname=a1d5f7312d85f95071ea658d699962b690bd6b60.rackspaceclouddb.com, id=471eff58-66bb-40af-8030-405451e38c02, links=[{u'href': u'https://localhost:8778/v1.0/728829/instances/471eff58-66bb-40af-8030-405451e38c02', u'rel': u'self'}, {u'href': u'https://localhost:8778/instances/471eff58-66bb-40af-8030-405451e38c02', u'rel': u'bookmark'}], name=first_instance, status=BUILD, volume=<pyrax.clouddatabases.CloudDatabaseVolume object at 0x104f73590>>

-If you are planning on using your Cloud Database instance from one of your Cloud Servers, you will need the `hostname` attribute of that instance.
+If you are planning on using your Cloud Database instance from one of your Cloud Servers, you need the `hostname` attribute of that instance.
 In this case, it is `a1d5f7312d85f95071ea658d699962b690bd6b60.rackspaceclouddb.com`.
 Since this host is not publicly accessible, only Cloud Servers and Cloud Load Balancers within the same region can access this instance.

 ## Resizing an Instance